Digital Aircraft Operations

 - Electronic maintenance record keeping

-- Electronic aircraft lease transfers
+- Electronic aircraft lease transfers and best leasing practices

 - Electronic regulatory documents (XML FAA 8130-3 / EASA Form 1 / TCCA Form 1 and other)